 Lal Bahadur Shastri Memorial

-Nanhe had great respect for Gandhi.
+Nanhe had great respect for Gandhiji.
 He had heard a lot about his struggle against English for their misbehaviour with Africans and Indians.
-Tilak’s ‘freedom is my birth right’ and personalities of other freedom fighters including Rabindra Nath Thakur moved Lal Bahadur like anything.
+Tilak’s ‘freedom is my birth right’ and personalities of other freedom fighters including Rabindra Nath Tagore moved Lal Bahadur like anything.

+On call of Gandhiji, Lal Bahadur participated in freedom movement.
 Seeing his tender age, Police left Lal Bahadur after reprimanding and threatening him.
-Well-wishes and relations also advised Lal Bahadur to complete his study first and support his family.
+Well-wishes and relations then advised Lal Bahadur to complete his study first and support his family.

 In 1930 Shastriji went jail for the first time for participating in 'Salt Agitation'.
-He went jail for 8 times and spent 9 years in Jail.
+He went jail for seven times and spent about nine years in Jail.